Cocaethylene: Mixing Cocaine and Alcohol

 There are a number of problems and dangers associated with cocaine and alcohol use, when the substances are mixed, it amplifies the symptoms of each.

-Let’s take a closer look at cocaethylene.
+Let’s take a closer look at defining: what is cocaethylene?

 What is Cocaethylene?

 Cocaethylene is a psychoactive substance that is produced in the body when cocaine and alcohol are used concurrently.
 Cocaethylene is an incredibly dangerous substance in the body and can lead to a number of life-threatening problems including seizures, liver damage, and problems with immune functioning.
-This is why mixing alcohol and cocaine is considered dangerous.
+This cocaethylene effect is why mixing alcohol and cocaine is considered dangerous.

 The presence of cocaethylene in the body carries an 18- to 25-fold increase over cocaine alone for immediate death.
 The cocaethylene half life is three to five times longer than cocaine alone.